 What happens after the portfolio work is completed?

-- If a coach is successful with the evaluation of the assigned and completed portfolio, they will be recognized on their NCCP coaching transcript as “trained” (at the level challenged).
+- If a coach is successful with the evaluation of the assigned and completed portfolio, they are then required to complete the “Making Ethical Decisions” (MED) online evaluation to become fully certified

-- If a coach is not successful with the evaluation of the assigned and completed portfolio they will be notified, provided rationale for the denial and will be required to take the appropriate NCCP course prior to their next portfolio attempt.
-The link to the course registration can be found here – https://registration.swimming.ca/Courseslistpublic.aspx .
+- If a coach is not successful with the evaluation of the assigned and completed portfolio, they will be notified, provided rationale for the denial, and will be required to take the appropriate NCCP course prior to the next portfolio attempt.
+The link to the course registration can be found here – https://edu.swimming.ca/index.php?page=245.